-In May 2017, the FASB issued ASU 2017-09, Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting.
+In May 2017, the FASB issued ASU 2017-09, "Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting."
 This update clarifies which changes to the terms and conditions of a share-based payment award require an entity to apply modification accounting.
 Specifically, an entity would not apply modification account if the fair value, vesting conditions, and classification as an equity or liability instrument are the same before and after the modification.
-The ASU is effective for financial statements issued by public companies for the annual and interim periods beginning after December 15, 2017.
-Early adoption of the standard is permitted.
-The standard will be applied prospectively to awards modified on or after the adoption date.
-We will adopt the standard effective January 1, 2018.
-Upon adoption, the Company will assess all future awards within the context of this updated guidance.
-We do not anticipate significant changes to the Company's existing accounting policies or presentation of the consolidated statements of cash flows.
+This standard is effective for financial statements issued by public companies for annual and interim periods beginning after December 15, 2017.
+These changes became effective for the Company's fiscal year beginning January 1, 2018.
+This standard will be applied to all future modifications of share-based payment awards.